KvGeijer/zote/ideas.md

 # Improvement ideas for Zote

+* Improve pattern matching:
+  * Match against types (very useful!)
+  * Match against singleton iterators
+  * Add guards (just an if statement in some way)

+* Start work on a real virtual machine interpreter.
+Could probably be a lot faster than the naive one.

+* Add decorators
+  * Mainly builtin memoize decorator
+  * Maybe also define your own, but when would you actually want this?
+In this small language...
+But gives oportunity to obfuscate :D

+* Fix += and similar shorthands.
+Now x op= y <-> x = x op y.
+But this breaks if x contains mutable calls (like C macros)

+* Stdlib functions for all binary expressions, to use for pipes

+* List of all stdib functions/builtins

+* Add nice range for loops such as `for i in 1:10`

 * Add priority queue.
   * Maybe just implement it in Zote in a stdlib?
 Would be a hassle to add it to the vm

-* Function definitions in pipes

-* List of all stdib functions/builtins

-* Add nice range for loops such as `for i in 1:10`

-* Fix += and similar shorthands.
-Now x op= y <-> x = x op y.
-But this breaks if x contains mutable calls (like C macros)

 * Make operations on env require it to me mutably borrowed.